Jay Briscoe: Jersey All Pro Wrestling (2001, 2002, 2005, 2006, 2008)

-Ring of Honor (2002–2004; 2006–2023)
+Ring of Honor (2002–2023)

 Early appearances (2002–2004)

 In February 2002, Briscoe wrestled on Ring of Honor's first-ever show, The Era of Honor Begins, losing to Amazing Red.
 Mark seconded him to the ring but could not wrestle because of Pennsylvania's child labor law (most of ROH's earliest shows took place in Philadelphia).
 Jay wrestled each of ROH's next four shows, against Spanky, Tony Mamaluke, Doug Williams, and James Maritato, losing to all but Mamaluke.
 At Honor Invades Boston, when Mark was able to perform, he defeated his brother, in the second-to-last match of the night.
 The Brothers went on briefly to feud against each other, during which time Jay scored a non-title win over ROH Champion Xavier at Glory By Honor.
 This earned him a title shot at All-Star Extravaganza, where he lost.
 At Scramble Madness, back in Boston, the brothers' storyline involved them picking their own partners for a tag team match.
 Jay picked past foe Amazing Red, whereas Mark's partner was Christopher Daniels, as he seemingly joined The Prophecy.
 Daniels pinned Red to win the match.
 The Brothers' feud against one another concluded at the First Anniversary Show, when Jay defeated Mark in a match, and the two hugged afterward to signify their reunion.
 Mark never explicitly left the Prophecy, but in forming a team with his brother, he stopped teaming with them.

-Newly united as a team in ROH, the Briscoe Brothers began, in 2003, to feud with A.J.
-Styles and Amazing Red, then holders of the ROH Tag Team Championship, losing in title matches at Night of Champions, The Epic Encounter, and Death Before Dishonor, which by stipulation was their last match for the title for as long as Styles and Red held it.
+Newly united as a team in ROH, the Briscoe Brothers began, in 2003, to feud with AJ Styles and Amazing Red, then holders of the ROH Tag Team Championship, losing in title matches at Night of Champions, The Epic Encounter, and Death Before Dishonor, which by stipulation was their last match for the title for as long as Styles and Red held it.
 Before the last match, a poll was held on ROH's website, asking the fans if they wanted to see a third match between the two teams.
 Over 80% of respondents voted 'yes'.
-At Beating the Odds, they returned from a brief absence to score a pair of wins which were depicted in the storyline as being improbable, Mark over ROH veteran B. J. Whitmer and Jay in a Four Corner Survival match with ROH World Champion Samoa Joe, NWA World Heavyweight Champion A.J.
-Styles, and Chris Sabin, pinning Sabin to earn a future title shot at Joe.
+At Beating the Odds, they returned from a brief absence to score a pair of wins which were depicted in the storyline as being improbable, Mark over ROH veteran B. J. Whitmer and Jay in a Four Corner Survival match with ROH World Champion Samoa Joe, NWA World Heavyweight Champion AJ Styles, and Chris Sabin, pinning Sabin to earn a future title shot at Joe.
 At ROH's Maryland debut, Tradition Continues, Joe retained over Jay.